 Being a creative is all about being innovative and coming up with new ideas, visuals, and ways to tell stories.

-Although you may have found a field of interest in one area, such as copywriting or videography, it is important to work on your skills in other areas in order to be versatile and create different projects for different clients.
+Although you may have found a field of interest in one creative activity, such as copywriting or videography, it is important to work on your skills in other areas in order to be versatile and create different projects for different clients.